 Wash your clothes on a lower temperature setting

 Washing machines are a huge culprit for consuming household energy.
 Reduce this by washing your clothes at a lower temperature.
-It's unlikely you'll notice a difference in the outcome, other than smaller energy bills.
+It's unlikely you'll notice a difference in the quality of your wash and will still have smaller energy bills.

 Make the most of warm weather by drying your clothes outside